 The 11-Hour Driving Limit

 As we previously explained, the 11-hour driving limit says drivers can only drive for a maximum of 11 hours within a 14-hour driving window.
 What about how long you can drive before taking a break?
-Drivers can complete 8 hours of consecutive driving before being required to rest for 30 minutes.
+Drivers can complete 8 consecutive driving hours before being required to rest for 30 minutes.

 The 14-Hour Driving Window